Favourited 1824 times

 Teaching experience is greatly appreciated but if you are new to teaching, don't worry, a good standard of written and spoken English, and enthusiasm and a commitment to help the kids are more important.
 There is a resident volunteer English teacher who can give you advice and guidance.
 However, we do need our volunteers to have a 'can do' attitude and to be willing to take charge of their class immediately.
 All volunteers must be adaptable, as numbers of students, and volunteers, fluctuate throughout the year.

-Lessons can include role-playing, singing songs, conversation and other ideas you have., depending on the English level of the students and the size of the class.
+Lessons are formal, but can include role-playing, conversation and other ideas you have., depending on the English level of the students and the size of the class.
 There is a curriculum for each level, and a monthly lesson plan for volunteers to follow.
 We do not play games in class.
 Teachers keep a record of what they've taught, and how the lesson was received by the students, every day in the appropriate level's log book so that we can monitor each student's progress.